Skip to main content

 Financial schemes

-EcoeFISHent proposes to probe the feasibility of a ‘green bond’ issued by one or more partners for the financing of the project’s unfunded expenses, as well as supporting the partner in the development.
+EcoeFISHent proposes to probe the feasibility of a ‘green bond’ issued by one or more partners for financing the project’s unfunded expenses, as well as supporting partner in the exploitation.

 Environmental outcomes of circular economy solutions

-• Implementation of an eco-design approach to assure lowest environmental footprint.
+• implementing eco-design approach to assure the lowest environmental footprint;

-• Promotion of marine ecosystem protection and regeneration through the active avoidance of by-catch and lowering by-catch rates, cleaning seabed from ghost gears, and avoiding further marine detritus.
+• promoting marine ecosystem protection and regeneration through the action of avoiding or lowering by-catch rates, cleaning seabed from ghost gears and avoiding further marine discard;

-• Reduction of wasted biomass by 90 %.
+• reducing the biomass wasted by 90 %;

-• Avoidance of landfilling large amounts of polystyrene (350 000 tonnes a year in the EU).
+• avoiding landfilling large amounts of polystyrene (350 000 tonnes/y in EU);

-• EcoeFISHent shows a reduction of green-house gas emissions, in terms of GWP, of 25.7 % and an average of 57 % in reduction of environmental impacts in all considered impact categories in the bioactive extraction process.
+• EcoeFISHent shows a reduction of GHG emissions in terms of GWP in the order of 25.7 % and an average of 57 % in reduction of environmental impacts in all considered impact categories in the bioactive extraction process;

-• BioFoam® shows a reduction of 40 % CO2 emissions compared to EPS foam (expanded polystyrene).
+• BioFoam® shows a reduction of 40 % CO2 emission compared to EPS.

-• Recycled PA6/PA66 declared a saving equal to 90 % in global warming potential (kg CO2 eq) and a reduction of 65 % in Gross Energy Requirement (MJ-eq).
+• recycled PA6/PA66 declared a saving equal of 90 % in Global warming potential (kg CO2 eq) and a reduction of 65 % in Gross Energy Requirement (MJ-eq).

 Social outcomes of circular economy solutions

-Description of some social output/outcome generated directly or indirectly by the project:
+A description of some of the social outputs/outcomes generated directly or indirectly by the project.

 Economic outcomes of circular economy solutions

-Description of some economic output/outcome generated directly or indirectly by the project:
+A description of some of the environmental outputs/outcomes generated directly or indirectly by the project:

 Main project stakeholders